 HIST 422 Tokugawa Japan (3) Japanese history and culture, 1600–1867.
 Recommended: 321.
 DH

 HIST 423 Okinawa (3) Survey of social, cultural, economic, and political history from earliest times to present.
 DH

 HIST 424 20th-Century Japan (3) Problems of Japan's political, economic, and social development since institutional consolidation of Meiji state (c.1890).
 Pre: upper division standing or consent.
 DH

-HIST 425 Women in Japanese History (3) Survey of the changing political, social, economic, and cultural positions of women in Japan from ancient times to the present.
+HIST 425 Women in East Asian History (3) Survey of the changing political, social, economic, and cultural positions of women in China, Japan, and Korea from ancient times to the present.
 Pre: one course in Japanese history or consent.
 DH

 HIST 431 Ancient Near East: Pyramids and Writing Tablets (3) Civilizations of the Sumerians, Babylonians, Assyrians, ancient Egyptians, Hittites, Hebrews, and Achaemenid Persians.
 Emphasis on discussion of literary and archaeological materials.
 DH

 HIST 432 Crisis and Conflict in the Middle East (3) In depth study and analysis of major crises and conflicts in the Middle East since World War II: the Arab–Israeli Wars, revolutions in the Arab countries, the Turkish experiment with secularism, the Iranian/Islamic revolution, Afghanistan, the Gulf War.
 Recommended: 354 or 355.
 DH

 HIST 433 Medieval Cultures (3) Topical study of cultural and cross-cultural issues in the medieval period (circa 300-1500).
 Class discussion and written work emphasize analysis of primary source documents using cultural and world history theories.
 Regional focus and readings vary by semester.
 Repeatable one time.
 DH